GannettDigital/api-docs/source/includes/_ga_credentials.md

 ### POST

 Use POST with a JSON payload to create/update google oauth credentials for a given advertiser.
 The tokens will be used to fetch the Google Analytics Report.
 The JSON payload must include gmaid, access_token, refresh_token, and view_id.
-Option parameters are account_id, web_property_id, client_id, project_id.
+Optional parameters are account_id, web_property_id, client_id, project_id.
 If provided client_id, project_id must match values used to create access_tokens and refresh_tokens or attempts to refresh a token will fail.

 #### Example Local Dev Curl: